Rehab app uses host of sensors in new BlackBerry to assess movement

 With the addition of video clip analysis, where three-second video clips are captured at each change of activity, more detailed classifications can be made (for example, riding elevators, walking on uneven ground, or working in a kitchen).
 This information can be used to make decisions on treatment related to a physical disability or as an indicator of changes in mobility status for chronic diseases.

 To capture critical information, all the sensors and tools need to be in sync.
 If the camera lags behind the software’s signal processing by just a few seconds, an important activity transition may pass without a video record.
 In this way, the speed and multitasking capabilities of the BlackBerry 10 operating system meet an important threshold.
-The internal sensors can record data at about 50 times per second, which allows us to make decisions based
+The internal sensors can record data at about 50 times per second, which allows us to make decisions based on real-time information.

 For example, if the sensors detect an incline, such as a ramp or hill, the camera could record video that can be reviewed later to get more insight into the person’s movement.
 Was she walking on a grassy, uneven hill?
 How did she adjust her gait and posture?
 This context provides invaluable information about movement in a real environment, and helps us track recovery and adjust treatment.